12, 24 or 48V solar generator is an important question to answer before setting out.

-The inverter for home that you choose is an ultra important choice.
-If you can possibly afford it, go for the biggest that is your range, because you'll be otherwise upgrading shortly at unnecessary extra cost; I've already made it clear whether I'd choose of the 12, 24 or 48V solar generator.
+The inverter for your home that you choose is an ultra important choice.
+If you can possibly afford it, go for the biggest that is in your price range, because you'll be otherwise upgrading shortly at unnecessary extra cost; I have already made it clear whether I would choose a 12, 24 or 48V solar generator.

-How I wish that I had gone straight to this 10KW beauty; it's been a difficult learning curve and you can learn from my mistakes.
-Go big from the beginning; it only comes in the 48V system.
+How I wish that I had gone straight to this 10kW beauty; it's been a difficult learning curve and you can learn from my mistakes.
+Go big as you can afford from the beginning; "Big Boy" only comes in the 48V system.

 A solar electric oven is a treat; it draws 2.0kW which the inverter handles with ease, but only when the sun is shining brightly.
 In fact, I put up an extra 900 watts of PV's facing west just so Helen could bake and roast in the late afternoon.